Ninjastrike/SOC-Log-Analysis/README.md

 ### SSH Brute Force Detection using Splunk

-This project analyses SSH logs to identify potential brute-force login attempts and automated scanning activity.
+This project simulates a real-world brute-force attack investigation using SSH logs in Splunk.

 **Key components:**